tiger-sea/mcs_research/sections/results.md

 \chapter{Results}

 In this chapter, we present the estimated coefficients for each HRV parameter.
 Results are organized by parameter to highlight.
 Each section provides a detailed analysis of the effects of meteorological factors on HRV parameters based on the estimated coefficients.
+Besides, the improvement rate in RMSE between the primary model and the simplified model is reported to validate the estimated model and its parameters.
 Tables in each section include MAP estimation values and 50\% credible intervals of estimated distribution.

 \section{Heart Rate}

-The estimation results for HRV parameter heart rate are summarized below Table \ref{table:HR}.
-The MAP estimation values for heart rate in various meteorological factors suggests notable influences of mean temperature, maximum temperature, minimum relative humidity, total precipitation, and mean wind speed.
+The estimation results for HRV parameter "heart rate" are summarized in Table \ref{table:HR}.
+The MAP estimation values for heart rate in various meteorological factors suggest notable influences of mean temperature, maximum temperature, minimum relative humidity, total precipitation, and mean wind speed.
 For instance, the credible intervals of those factors indicate consistent positive/negative impacts, with higher estimation values than the others.
-This findings would suggest that fluctuations in heart rate may be especially sensitive to changes in those factors.
+These findings would suggest that fluctuations in heart rate may be especially sensitive to changes in those factors.
+Additionally, the RMSE for the primary model was 6.01 bpm, while for the simplified model it was 7.65 bpm, resulting in an improvement rate of 21.4\%.
+This indicates that the inclusion of meteorological factors significantly improved the model's predictive accuracy, further supporting the notion that heart rate is influenced by changes in weather conditions.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for heart rate}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\